 Seward, Alaska, located about 2 hours southwest of Anchorage, is the entry to Kenai Fjords National Park.
 This national park is well-known for it’s hiking, most notably the Harding Icefield trail, and vast wildlife.
 We recommend spending 2-3 days in Seward to allow enough time to explore the park.
-Here is our quick guide on Seward, Alaska and Kenai Fjords National Park.
+Here is our quick guide on visiting Kenai Fjords National Park and Seward, Alaska.

 Disclosure: This article contains affiliate links.
 That means that, at no cost to you, we may get a small commission if you purchase through these links.
 This helps us keep providing travel resources for you!